 It makes sense that the more options a person has for resisting an undesired behavior, the more likely it is he will be able to resist that behavior and learn how to continually avoid the self destructive behaviors.
 If one technique doesn’t work, the patient can try another until he hits on a solution that works for him.

-If your teen is suffering from self-destructive behaviors and related negative effects, dialectical behavioral therapy may very well be a strong choice for inclusion in his therapeutic treatment plan.
-A comprehensive and individualized treatment program is encouraged for teens who struggle with substance abuse as well as other co-occurring behavioral and/or mental health issues.
-DBT can augment the efficacies of other therapies (e.g., family therapy sessions, peer group sessions, etc.) as well as improve your son’s abilities to handle frustrations in other aspects of his life (e.g., academics, job skills, etc.).
+If your teen is suffering from self-destructive behaviors and related negative effects, dialectical behavior therapy may very well be a strong choice for inclusion in his therapeutic treatment plan.
+A comprehensive and individualized treatment program is encouraged for teens who struggle with substance abuse as well as other co-occurring behavioral and mental health issues.
+DBT can augment the efficacies of other therapies (e.g., family therapy sessions, peer group sessions) and improve your son’s abilities to handle frustrations in other aspects of his life (e.g., academics, job skills).